SEMICeu/uri.semic.eu-proxy/README.md

 It consists of 2 proxies which are chained after each-other.
 The Internet facing proxy is a Caddy instance.
 This has been chosen for its out-of the box tls (https) support.
 The Caddy proxy forwards all traffic to a Nginx.
+The purpose of the Caddy proxy is to perform on tls support for each handled subdomain.
-This proxy implements all business logic.
+The Nginx proxy implements all business logic.
+The Caddy proxy does not contain any domain specific logic or rules.

 More reading:
 - https://caddyserver.com/